 - Any person with parental responsibility for a child

-- A person or organisation appointed by the court under Section 33 of the Children Act 1989.
+- A person or organization appointed by the court under Section 33 of the Children Act 1989.

 3) How long does an interim care order last?

-An ICO (also known as a section 31 order) is normally valid for eight weeks and can be renew or extended by the court if need.
+An ICO (also known as a section 31 order) is normally valid for eight weeks.
+And can be renewed or extended by the court if needed.
 This can happen after the initial application or at any point during the interim period.
-During this time, the local authority will take responsibility for the child and their welfare while investigating further and preparing their case for a full hearing.
+During this time, the local authority will take responsibility for the child.
+And their welfare while investigating further and preparing their case for a full hearing.

-If an interim care order is not extend, it will automatically expire after 8 weeks.
+If an interim care order is not extended, it will automatically expire after 8 weeks.

-- It is important that any extension or renewal of an interim care order is fully justify and should be clearly document by the court.
+- It is important that any extension or renewal of an interim care order is fully justified .
+And should be clearly documented by the court.

 - Local authorities must monitor and review the child’s welfare throughout this period and make decisions about their best interests.

-- The court must be satisfy that an ICO is necessary and is in the child’s best interests before it can be grant.
+- The court must be satisfied that an ICO is necessary.
+And is in the child’s best interests before it can be granted.

 4) What powers do an interim care order give the local authority?

 A local authority with an ICO granted under Section 31 of the Children Act 1989 can take certain measures to protect a child.
 These powers include: